 All in all, the Ken Onion Work Sharp Sharpener is the most preferred choice.

 Remember, if you decided to purchase the Original Knife & Tool Sharpener, make sure you only need to sharpen typical European style of knives, pocket knives, and hunting knives.
-Or any tools with wider bevel angle.
+Or any tools with a wider bevel angle.

 Do not try to sharpen Japanese styles of knives with the Original Model.